coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 ![Visualization of Coq's universe of mathematical knowledge](https://coq-tactician.github.io/images/web.png)

-[**Graph2Tac**][16]: In practical AI theorem proving, one of the main challenges is handing new definitions and theorems not seen during training.
-We want to have a model which can work online, adapting itself to users' new projects in real time, so we train on one set of projects and test on another set never seen during training.
-Our novel neural theorem proving architecture, Graph2Tac, adds a new definition task mechanism which improves theorems solved from 17.4% to 26.1%.
-For example, even though our model has never before seen the Poltac package, it is able to solve 86.7% of Poltac theorems, more than any other Coq theorem prover in the literature, including ProverBot9001 and CoqHammer.
+[**Graph2Tac**][16]: In practical AI theorem proving, one of the main challenges is handling new definitions and theorems not seen during training.
+We want a model which can work online, adapting itself to users' new projects in real time, so we train on one set of projects and test on another set never seen during training.
+Our novel neural theorem proving architecture, Graph2Tac, adds a new definition task mechanism that improves theorems solved from 17.4% to 26.1%.
+For example, even though our model has never before seen the Poltac package, it can solve 86.7% of Poltac theorems, more than any other Coq theorem prover in the literature, including ProverBot9001 and CoqHammer.

 [16]: https://coq-tactician.github.io/api/graph2tac/